Marlinski/Marlinski/README.md

 ## Lucien Loiseau (Marlinski) 👨‍💻

-I'm currently doing AI Research on the topic of inferencing 🚀 and agentization 🤖 and hope *live together in mutually programming harmony*
+I'm currently doing AI Research on the topic of inferencing 🚀 and agentization 🤖, I hope that our relationship with AI will be to *live together in mutually programming harmony*

 I love to learn and pushing tech to the limit with a sense of purpose.
 I've previously: